bytebone/how2host/vaultwarden/README.md

 ## 6. Installing Vaultwarden
 [Official Docs](https://github.com/dani-garcia/vaultwarden/wiki)

 You're coming along nicely, and are finally ready to actually install Vaultwarden.
-As you're getting more familiar with Linux navigation, docker and Nginx Hosts, I'll be summarizing more and more from here on out.
+As you're getting more familiar with Linux navigation, Docker and nginx hosts, I'll be summarizing more and more from here on out.

 To start, make a new directory for the Vaultwarden config: `mkdir /home/docker/vaultwarden` and open it for editing: `nano /home/docker/vaultwarden/compose.yml`.
 Paste the following contents: